-A food product that is not metabolized (broken down into energy) can build up in the body and cause a wide array of symptoms.
+A food product that is not broken down into energy can build up in the body and cause a wide array of symptoms.
 Several inborn errors of metabolism cause developmental delay if not controlled.
-There is a wide number of inborn errors of metabolism.
-This article offers a general overview.

 Health care providers and registered dietitians can help create a diet appropriate for the specific disease.

 Review Date: 6/9/2013

 Reviewed By: Sameer Patel, MD, Assistant Professor of Pediatrics, Northwestern University, Feinberg School of Medicine, Chicago, IL.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
 Editorial team.